sbt/sbt-protobuf/README.md

 ### Declaring dependencies
 Assuming an artifact contains both `*.proto` files as well as the binaries of the generated `*.scala` files, you can specify the dependency like so:

-    libraryDependencies += "some.groupID" % "some.artifactID" % "1.0" % SB.protobufConfig.name // #1
+    libraryDependencies += "some.groupID" % "some.artifactID" % "1.0" % SB.scalaBuffConfig.name // #1

     libraryDependencies += "some.groupID" % "some.artifactID" % "1.0" // #2